oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 *****************************************************************

---- Running host read write test with device offset 0
+--- Running host read write test with device offset 0 ** WARNING: [aclde10_agilex0] NOT using DMA to transfer 1024 bytes from host to device because of lack of alignment **                 host ptr (0x1688a3f5) and/or dev offset (0x400) is not aligned to 4 bytes
---- Running host read write test with device offset 3
+--- Running host read write test with device offset 3 ** WARNING: [aclde10_agilex0] NOT using DMA to transfer 1024 bytes from host to device because of lack of alignment **                 host ptr (0x1688a3f5) and/or dev offset (0x403) is not aligned to 4 bytes ** WARNING: [aclde10_agilex0] NOT using DMA to transfer 1024 bytes from device to host because of lack of alignment **                 host ptr (0x16893cb8) and/or dev offset (0x403) is not aligned to 4 bytes

 HOST READ-WRITE TEST PASSED!